vogelchr/e1_sam4_usb/README.txt

 	serial cables.
 I think it makes sense to align with pin-out of industry standard cables that people might already have
 	- LEDs near frontpanel
+	 - does SPI+I2C header (SV6) have UEXT compatible pin-out?
+If we use a 2x5 header, it might make senese to use the olimex-standard UEXT format as there are plenty of other boards/devices with that pin-out
+	 - !RESET has no pull-up, design is possibly susceptible to picking up RF/noise as reset trigger
+	 - UART has no pull-up resistor on RxD input, i.e. floating input unless UART is connected
+	- add pullup on LIU #RST

 REFUSED:
 	- interface to old LIU only board (SPI + DATA on pinheader)